-Activity ideas for people living with dementia
+Activity ideas during coronavirus for people with dementia

 Keeping active and purposeful when staying at home will help fight off boredom and frustration.
 Here are some activities you can try at home during the coronavirus pandemic.